ccb-hms/docker-analytic-workbench/README.md

 # CCB Analytic Workbench
 This document describes the intended use of the CCB Analytic Workbench Docker image.
 The container is preconfigured with R and Python and supporting packages, and is intended to serve as a base configuration for CCB's interactive analytic workbench.
 It is preconfigured with RStudio Server, which runs at startup, along with an SSH server.
 X11 is supported for graphical applications.
+Microsoft SQL Server is also included, and can be optionally run at startup (see below).

 # Table of Contents